SyneRBI/SIRF-SuperBuild/docker/README.md

 # SIRF Docker image

-The image contains SIRF & all dependencies required by JupyterHub.
+The image contains SIRF & all dependencies required by Jupyter.

 ## Usage